Louise Harnby | Crime Fiction and Thriller Editor

 If you’re comfortable working on adult material, then you’d do well to make this clear because there seems to be a dearth of professional editors advertising the fact.

-In both countries, you’ll have the least competition in these directories if you’re prepared to edit porn and erotica (unless your author hyphenates science-fiction!).
+When it comes to advertising in editorial directories, you'll likely have the least competition if you're prepared to edit porn and erotica

 Being visible – getting work